 Although rubella infection may be considered a clinical diagnosis; , laboratory confirmation is necessary for certain patient groups to assess the risk of complications such as e.g., congenital rubella in pregnant women or encephalitis.

 The differential diagnoses listed here are not exhaustive.

-- Patients with rubella infection should be isolated for 7 days after the onset of the rash.
+- All individuals: Isolate for 7 days from the onset of rash.